outlawCoder223/blog_posts/02_linked_lists.md

 Because arrays by nature are indexed, some of these methods are better than others.
 If we need simply need to add an element to the array and it doesn't need to be at the start, it would be a good idea to use the `push()` method.
 Why?
 By deleting or adding to the end of the array, the indices of the other elements are not effected.
 However, when we try to add or remove something from anywhere else it means that all the elements that come after now have to be reindexed to match the changes. `shift()` and `unshift()` are the biggest culprit for this because **all** the elements of the array now have to be changed.
 In a small dataset, this is negligible.
 But as our array grows in size, so does the time it takes to do all this work to change the indices of the array.
 If we are talking Big O notation, these methods (besides `push()` and `pop()`) will have O(n) performance.

 Contrast this with a linked list which has O(1) or constant time insertion and deletion.
 Why is this?
 As we will see with the code, when inserting or deleting a node in a linked list, we simply have to get to that node, and then shuffle some pointers around.
+This is the massive benefit that linked lists have over arrays.
+If we are working with large datasets and are constantly needing to add to the middle or beginning of our list, a linked list will be much more forgiving from a performance stand point.
 If you want to see this in action [Visualgo](https://visualgo.net/en/list) has a great visualization tool that can help you see exactly how this works.
 Don't worry, we will see the code later.

+As we can see, linked lists and arrays are actually quite different when we look under the hood.
+Arrays are great for static data that doesn't require a lot of change, and if we need the ability to randomly access the data, an array is a great choice.
+Linked lists are great for dynamic data that changes a lot over time.
+This is because of its constant time insertion and deletion versus arrays linear time insertion and deletion.

 ## Lets Make a Singly Linked List!